VAMP (Visa Acquirer Monitoring Programme)

 TC40 reports: Fraud reports filed by issuers through the Visa TC40 process when a cardholder reports fraud.
 These are included in VAMP whether or not they result in a formal dispute, which means a merchant can be contributing to VAMP exposure through issuer-reported fraud even when cardholders do not formally file chargebacks.

-Enumeration: Card-testing attacks (high-velocity low-value authorisation attempts against a merchant’s payment endpoint) are explicitly included, reflecting Visa’s view that merchants who are being enumerated against create network-level risk.
+Enumeration: Card-testing attacks (high-velocity low-value authorisation attempts against a merchant's payment endpoint) are tracked separately under Visa's enumeration ratio rather than inside the core VAMP ratio, reflecting Visa's view that merchants who are being enumerated against create network-level risk.

 Thresholds and Enforcement